jcyesc/linux-driver-development/drivers-dev/chapter-3/README.md

 automatically.
 A kernel module is not necessarily a device driver, it is an extension of the kernel.
 The kernel modules are loaded into virtual memory of the kernel.
 Building a device driver as a module makes the development easier since it can be loaded, tested, and unloaded without rebooting the kernel.

-The kernel modules are usually located in `/lib/module/<kernel_version>/` on the root filesystem.
+Kernel statically compiled modules are installed into `/lib/module/<kernel_version>/` on the root filesystem.

+A list of utilities to install and unistall modules is below:

+- insmod module.ko
+- rmmod module
+- lsmod
+- modinfo module_name
+- modprobe module [ module parameters ]